Olle Nygren: Career

 Nygren was the inaugural Swedish Champion during the 1949 Swedish speedway season.
 He also helped his Swedish team Vargarna win the Swedish Speedway Team Championship.
 He started riding in Great Britain during the 1951 Speedway National League, when he joined the Harringay Racers.

-He soon established himself as a leading rider, recording exceptional averages for New Cross Rangers and then Bristol Bulldogs during the 1953 Speedway National League season.
+Nygren soon established himself as a leading rider, recording exceptional averages for New Cross Rangers and then Bristol Bulldogs during the 1953 Speedway National League season.
 After a season with Wimbledon Dons in 1954 he would not ride in Britain again until 1960.
 In the meantime, he reached several world finals and was considered a world class rider, winning his second Nordic Championship and the World Team Cup in 1960.

-He returned to British speedway in 1960 and would ride until the end of the 1975 season, regularly topping the team averages.
+Nygren returned to British speedway in 1960 and would ride until the end of the 1975 season, regularly topping the team averages.
 He would ride for Swindon Robins, Norwich Stars, West Ham Hammers, Ipswich Witches, Coventry Bees and King's Lynn Stars.

 After retirement, Nygren set up a successful speedway training school.
 Nygren lived in England from the 1960s.
 He died in Ipswich at the age of 91, after contracting COVID-19; he had previously been treated for laryngeal cancer.